Freaks (2018 film): Release

 Freaks premiered at the Toronto International Film Festival on September 8, 2018.
 Two days later, Well Go USA Entertainment acquired distribution rights to the film.

 After Toronto, the film screened at over 40 film festivals around the world, including the Sitges Film Festival in Spain, the Santa Barbara Film Festival, the Cinequest Film Festival, Cleveland Film Festival, and the Vancouver International Film Festival, where it was awarded the Emerging Director award.
 The Vancouver festival programmers wrote "Zach Lipovsky and Adam Stein's skewed sci-fi thriller ratchets up the go-for-broke audacity as it laces the family drama of Room with genre confections indebted to vintage Spielberg."

 Freaks won the Asteroide Award, the top prize at the Trieste Science+Fiction Festival in Italy, and the Audience Award at Utopiales in France.
 It won Best Film and the Audience Award at the Paris International Fantastic Film Festival and won the Silver Raven Jury Prize at the Brussels International Fantastic Film Festival.

-Freaks was released in theaters in the U.S. and Canada on September 13, 2019.
+Freaks was released in theaters in the US and Canada on September 13, 2019.
 It was released for online sales and VOD on December 3, 2019, with a Blu-ray and DVD release on December 10, 2019.